aditya25bce10623/machine-learning-based-languge-detection-model/README.md

 # AI-languge-detector-based-on-machine-learning
-This is an ai language detector that uses machine learning to detect languge ,this project is made for my vityarthi task for the cse course
+This is an ai language detector that uses machine learning to detect given languge ,this project is made by Aditya prakash singh 25BCE10623 for my vityarthi course project